elenamagay/README_generator/example/README.md

 ***

 ## Description
-My task for this project was a creation a command-line application that dynamically generated a professional README.md file from a user's input using the inquirer package
+My task for this project was a creation a command-line application that dynamically generated a professional README file from a user's input using the inquirer package

 ***